jilliangmeehan/looore/content/Books/The Boar Princess.md

 > This is the end to the famous and touching story, The Boar Princess.

 > [!jillian]
-> there is a part in [[./The Little Witch and the Undying Fire|The Little Witch and the Undying Fire]] that mentions "life, death, love, and hatred" so this is making me a little crazy right now. swapping friendship for hatred.
+> there is a part in [[The Little Witch and the Undying Fire]] that mentions "life, death, love, and hatred" so this is making me a little crazy right now. swapping friendship for hatred.

 After venturing though the bitter cold and the swirling storms, the Boar Princess finally saw the pup.
 Covered in ice, the poor pup's once bright blue eyes had now grown dim, and he had all but forgotten how to bark.